weka/snaptool/README.md

     filesystems:
     schedules:

 Cluster information is in the 'cluster:' section.
 The hosts list is required.
-Other entries in this section are optional but are recommended for clarity.
+Other entries in this section are optional, but are recommended for clarity.
 See the example snaptool.yml, below, for valid syntax.
 Entries allowed are:

     cluster:
         auth_token_file: